 - WO 208/5451-5460 for detailed recommendations for honours and awards made to foreign civilians and military personnel who assisted allied escape and evaders

 - WO 208/5461-5480 for individuals who assisted evaders in Belgium and Luxemburg, Denmark, France, Greece, Holland, Hungary, Yugoslavia, Italy and Poland which may provide limited personal information

 Consult reports of escapees in AIR 40/1545-1552 for information about Royal Air Force prisoners of war who escaped or evaded capture.
 These reports include internal indexes.
 Read our guide on RFC, RAF and RNAS personnel after 1913 for other records on RAF prisoners of war.

-Browse our catalogue in WO 344 for questionnaires completed by liberated prisoners of war who had been held captive by the Germans or Japanese.
+Browse through WO 344 in our catalogue for questionnaires completed by liberated prisoners of war who had been held captive by the Germans or Japanese.